Chillu1/ModiBuff/README.md

 ## Original

-Summary: Not optimized, amazing featureset, entities: Solo vs Solo, Solo vs Party, Party vs Party
+Summary: Not optimized, amazing featureset.
+Entities: Solo vs Solo, Solo vs Party, Party vs Party
-Ex. games: binding of isaac, tiny rogues, gungeon, dota, witcher 3
+Ex. games: dota, witcher 3
 Ex. genres: moba, arena, duel

 Only choose original if you need the deep featureset, AND you don't expect to have more than 100 units in the game at the same time, all using/applying 5 modifiers each frame.
 If you're making a moba or a small PvP arena game, you can use the original library.
-That being said, ModiBuff is a better choice for the vast majority of games.
+That being said, **ModiBuff is a better choice for the vast majority of games.**

 # FAQ